marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 ### Framework-friendly

-There's really nothing stopping you from applying any of the above principles to an existing application or framework you're building with.
+There's nothing stopping you from applying any of the above principles to an existing application or framework you're building with.
 A few other principles worth keeping in mind while building your Progressive Web App are the [RAIL](https://developers.google.com/web/tools/chrome-devtools/profile/evaluate-performance/rail?hl=en) user-centric performance model and [FLIP](https://aerotwist.com/blog/flip-your-animations/) based animations.

 I'm hopeful that during 2016, we'll see an increasing number of boilerplates and seed projects organically baking in support for Progressive Web Apps as a first-class citizen.
-Until then, the barrier to adding these features to your own apps isn't very high and are imo, quite worth the effort.
+Until then, the barrier to adding these features to your own apps isn't very high and are in my opinion, quite worth the effort.

 ## Architecture

-There are different levels of how "all-in" one goes on the Progressive Web App model, but one common approach taken is architecting them around an Application Shell.
-This is not a hard requirement, but does come with several benefits.
+There are different levels of how "all-in" one goes on the Progressive Web App model, but one common approach is architecting them around an application shell.
+This is not a hard requirement and comes with several benefits.

-The [Application Shell architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.1s0o3w42k) encourages caching your application shell (the User Interface) so it works offline and populate its content using JavaScript.
+The [application shell architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.1s0o3w42k) encourages caching your application shell (the user interface) so that it works offline and populating its content using JavaScript.
 On repeat visits, this allows you to get meaningful pixels on the screen really fast without the network, even if your content eventually comes from there.
 This comes with significant performance gains.

 <img src="/web/updates/images/2015/12/getting-started-pwa/pwa-application-shell.jpg" alt="The application shell being visualised as breaking down the UI of your app, such as the drawer and the main content area"/>

 Jeremy Keith recently [commented](https://adactio.com/journal/9963) that in this type of model perhaps server-side rendering should not be viewed as a fallback but client-side rendering should be looked at as an enhancement.
 This is fair feedback.

-**In the Application Shell model, server-side rendering should be used as much as possible and client-side progressive rendering should be used as an enhancement in the same way that we "enhance" the experience when service worker is supported.** There are many ways this can ultimately be approached.
+**In the application shell model, server-side rendering should be used as much as possible and client-side progressive rendering should be used as an enhancement in the same way that we "enhance" the experience when service worker is supported.** There are many ways this can ultimately be approached.

 My recommendation is reading our write-up on the architecture and evaluating how similar principles could be best applied to your own application and stack.